mahmoudchaer/DeepMed/docker_versions/README.md

 - `GET /health`: Check health status of all model services
 - `POST /train`: Train all models in parallel
-- `POST /predict`: Get predictions from the best models
 - `GET /model_info`: Get information about all available models

 #### Individual Model Service API